Sylvia Robinson

-Sylvia Robinson (née Vanderpool; May 29, 1935 – September 29, 2011) was an American singer, record producer, and record label executive.
+Sylvia Robinson (née Vanterpool; May 29, 1935 – September 29, 2011), known mononymously as Sylvia, was an American singer and record producer.
 Robinson achieved success as a performer on two R&B chart toppers: as half of Mickey & Sylvia with the 1957 single "Love Is Strange", and her solo record "Pillow Talk" in 1973.
-She later became known for her work as founder and CEO of the hip hop label Sugar Hill Records.
+She later became known for her work as founder and CEO of the pioneering hip hop label Sugar Hill Records.